 The measurement of impairment losses under IFRS 9 across categories of financial assets requires judgement, in particular, the estimation of the amount and timing of future cash flows and collateral values when determining impairment losses and the assessment of a significant increase in credit risk.
 These estimates are driven by a number of factors, changes in which can result in different levels of allowances.
 The Bank's ECL calculations are outputs of complex models with a number of underlying assumptions regarding the choice of variable inputs and their interdependencies.
 Elements of the ECL models that are considered accounting judgements and estimates include:

-• The Bank's internal credit grading model, which assigns PDs to the individual grades

-• The Bank's criteria for assessing if there has been a significant increase in credit risk and so allowances for financial assets should be measured on a LTECL basis and the qualitative assessment

-- The segmentation of financial assets when their ECL is assessed on a collective basis - Development of ECL models, including the various formulas and the choice of inputs

-• Determination of associations between macroeconomic scenarios and, economic inputs, such as unemployment levels and collateral values, and the effect on PDs, EADs and LGDs

-Selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models.
+- The Bank's internal credit grading model, which assigns PDs to the individual grades - The Bank's criteria for assessing if there has been a significant increase in credit risk and so allowances for financial assets should be measured on a LTECL basis and the qualitative assessment - The segmentation of financial assets when their ECL is assessed on a collective basis - Development of ECL models, including the various formulas and the choice of inputs - Determination of associations between macroeconomic scenarios and, economic inputs, such as unemployment levels and collateral values, and the effect on PDs, EADs and LGDs - Selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models.

+2. Basis of preparation (continued)

+d) Use of estimates and judgements (continued)

-Fair value of collaterals
+Fair value of guarantees

-The Bank holds collateral against financial receivables in the form of mortgage interests over property, other registered securities over assets, and guarantees.
-Estimates of fair value are based on the value of collateral assessed at the time of borrowing, and are updated on each year frequency and also when the asset is individually assessed as impaired.
+Collateral is held against financial accounts in the form of mortgage interest on assets, other registered insurances on assets, and guarantees.
+Fair value assessments are based on the collateral value assessed at the time of borrowing, and are updated annually or when the asset is individually assessed as impaired.